-The following are responses to the most frequently-asked questions that ISDA has received in connection with the application of the Foreign Account Tax Compliance Act (FATCA) to derivative transactions.
+The following are responses to frequently-asked questions that ISDA has received in connection with the application of the Foreign Account Tax Compliance Act (FATCA) to derivative transactions.
 The following does not constitute legal advice.
 Parties should consult with their legal and tax advisers and any other adviser they deem appropriate prior to using the ISDA FATCA provision.

 IRS Circular 230 Disclosure: ISDA does not provide tax advice.
 Any discussion of US tax matters on this website cannot be used for the purpose of avoiding tax penalties.

 What is FATCA?

 The Foreign Account Tax Compliance Act (FATCA) refers to US Internal Revenue Code sections 1471 through 1474, which were enacted by the Hiring Incentives to Restore Employment Act of March 2010.
 The original effective date has been delayed and is now scheduled for July 1, 2014.
-The intent behind FATCA is to help the US Internal Revenue Service (IRS) “combat tax evasion by U.S. persons holding investments in offshore accounts.”
+The intent behind FATCA is to help the US Internal Revenue Service (IRS) is to “target tax non-compliance by U.S. taxpayers with foreign accounts.”

 What is the impact of FATCA on non-US financial institutions?

 Broadly speaking, FATCA requires foreign financial institutions (“FFIs”) that are either residents in FATCA Partner Countries via an Intergovernmental Agreement (“IGA”) or opt in to the FATCA reporting regime (“participating FFIs”) to report information to either their home government or directly to the IRS regarding their US account holders in order to assist the IRS in enforcing US taxpayer compliance and to potentially withhold 30% US tax on payments made to account holders or other FFIs.
-Any entity which makes a payment of US source income (or items considered US source for FATCA purposes) must consider whether the payment is subject to FATCA withholding.
+Initally, any entity which makes a payment of US source income (or items considered US source for FATCA purposes) must consider whether the payment is subject to FATCA withholding.